nih-cfde/training-and-engagement/docs/Web-Development/mkdocs.md

 ---
 layout: page
-title: Rendering a GitHub website locally with MkDocs
+title: Rendering a GitHub Website Locally with MkDocs
 ---

-# Rendering a GitHub website locally with MkDocs
+# Rendering a GitHub Website Locally with MkDocs

 MkDocs is a static site generator built for project documentation.
 It comes with easy to use and customizable themes and features.
 The documentation files are written in Markdown and configured using a single configuration file in YAML format.
 The generated site can be hosted on any hosting platform including [GitHub pages](https://pages.github.com), [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) or [readthedocs](https://readthedocs.com/).